 - The progressive development of indicators against which improvements in performance can be measured;

 - An ongoing process of communication on Health, Safety and Environment matters with interested parties inside and outside the industry;

-- Provision of forums in which companies can share experiences on implementation of the commitment;
+- Provision of forums in which companies can share experiences on the implementation of the commitment;

-- Adoption of a title and a logo which clearly identify national programmes as being consistent with and part of the concept of Responsible Care;
+- Adoption of a title and a logo which clearly identify national programs as being consistent with and part of the concept of Responsible Care;

 - Consideration of how best to encourage all member companies to commit to and participate in Responsible Care;